Sunset Dunes

-Sunset Dunes is a two-mile (3 km) long urban park next to Ocean Beach on the West Side of San Francisco, California.
+Sunset Dunes is a 2 mi long public urban park next to Ocean Beach on the West Side of San Francisco, California.
 The park is located on a former location of the Great Highway between Lincoln Way and Sloat Boulevard.
-It opened on April 12, 2025, making it the largest pedestrianization project in California's history.
+The 77 acre park opened on April 12, 2025, making it the largest pedestrianization project in California's history.
+The park converted 17 acres of roadway into separated walking and cycling paths with the coastal side for slower speeds and the inland side for faster speeds.
+The park has art installations, exercise equipment, log benches and hammocks.